After watching the entire seven-hour documentary on Netflix, Wild Wild Country, the following poured out. Pranam to ALL.

-Does anyone, after hearing directly from the U.S. Attorney, Oregon State Attorney General, Bill Bowerman, and then there were those who we did not hear from in the series but have been documented in Passage to America, Edwin Meese (US Attorney General), Pope Benedict before he was pope (Joseph Ratzinger) and many more, after hearing from these people, does anyone really believe if we had been a little more good neighborly that they would have allowed us to continue?
-Perhaps if all we had wanted to do was have a communal farm for a couple of hundred friends?
+Does anyone, after hearing directly from the U.S. Attorney; Oregon State Attorney General; Bill Bowerman; and then there were those who we did not hear from in the series but have been documented in A Passage to America (by Max Brecher) such as Edwin Meese, (US Attorney General); Pope Benedict before he was pope (Joseph Ratzinger); and many more; after hearing from these people, does anyone really believe if we had been a little more ‘good neighborly’ that they would have allowed us to continue?
+Perhaps if all we had wanted to do was have a communal farm for a couple of hundred friends.
 Maybe.
-But I am doubtful of even that.
+But I am doubtful even of that.

-In life we have projects that we are working on, and if we are very determined, we try every avenue of success but sometimes we just have to know when “the jig is up” and let go.
+In life we have projects that we are working on, and if we are very determined, we try every avenue to success, but sometimes we just have to recognize when “the jig is up” and let go.
 In hindsight, it appears that being about to lose the Wasco County Commissioner election was one of those times.
-Many will say that we shouldn’t have tried to affect the election with the Share-A-Home program and, that is probably true.
-But just as it is one-sided to talk of the benefits of the program (bringing homeless off the street, exposing street people to meditation, giving a sense of self-worth to those who felt abandoned, etc.), without talking about the well-known ill effects, so too is it one-sided to ignore the benefits.
+Many will say that we shouldn’t have tried to affect the election with the Share-A-Home program and that is probably true.
+But just as it is one-sided to talk only of the benefits of the program, (bringing homeless off the street, exposing street people to meditation, giving a sense of self-worth to those who felt abandoned, etc.), without talking about the well-known ill effects, so too is it one-sided to ignore these benefits.
 By the way, yes, there were some who were forcibly removed but there were also some who remained to the very end, long after many of us had found new homes.

-But, clearly, when we were not able to affect the election with our new found comrades then, that was the time to realize we had done all that we could do.
-And, Sheela should have been willing to let go of her position if that is what it meant.
+But clearly, when we were not able to affect the election with our new found comrades, that was the time to realize we had done all that we could do.
+And Sheela should have been willing to let go of her position if that is what it meant.
 It is interesting that Osho decided to begin giving discourses again the very night we had a voter rally with the homeless.
 I think he knew “the jig was up.”
 We would be able to continue with the momentum created for just one more year.

 Now, how to unwind this experiment that many had mistakenly thought was a permanent utopian dream?

 Fortunately, Sheela provided the answer for most of that too.
 It was her own unwillingness to accept defeat, to let-go of power, that would be the means for unwinding the commune.
-The crimes that were committed in order to hang on to power were the means to allow the forces to extinguish the experiment.
+The crimes that were committed in order to hang on to power were the means that allowed the external forces to extinguish the experiment.
 But the experiment had already succeeded.
 We had already created a city of 10,000 meditators.
-We created a beautiful eco-friendly community in the desert.
-And, in the process, all of us were transformed in varying degrees.
-It was time to let-go.
+We had created a beautiful eco-friendly community in the desert.
+And in the process, all of us were transformed to varying degrees.
+It was time to let go.

-Osho returned to India after a few stops along the way.
-Many sannyasins joined him there to listen to his talks for a couple more years.
+Osho returned to India with a few stops along the way.
+Many sannyasins joined him, to listen to his talks for a couple more years.
 (He still had a few things to say).
-Others took whatever light that had been ignited in “the experiment” and went out into the “marketplace.”
+Others took whatever light had been ignited in “the experiment” and went out into the “marketplace.”